Mark Dawson: Life and career

-Dawson manages the all-female tribute band The Iron Maidens, the cover band Crabby Patty and the all-female heavy metal band Phantom Blue.
+Dawson manages the all-female tribute band The Iron Maidens, the cover band Crabby Patty, and the all-female heavy metal band Phantom Blue.
 Drummer Linda McDonald is a member of all three bands.
 In 2008, with Brad and Tom Zutaut, he developed a tribute bands television show for New Wave Entertainment.

-His mother’s alleged 'missing millions'
+Mother's alleged 'missing millions'

-Diana Dors allegedly claimed to have hidden away more than £2 million in various banks across Europe.
-In 1982, allegedly she gave Dawson a sheet of paper on which, she told him, was a code that would reveal the whereabouts of the money.
-His stepfather Alan Lake supposedly knew the key that would crack the code, but when Lake committed suicide very soon after Dors' death, Dawson was left with an apparently unsolvable puzzle.
+Diana Dors allegedly claimed to have hidden more than £2 million in various European banks.
+In 1982, she reportedly gave Dawson a sheet of paper on which, she told him, was a code that would reveal the money's whereabouts.
+His stepfather, Alan Lake, supposedly knew the key that would crack the code.
+Still, when Lake died by suicide very soon after Dors' death, Dawson was left with an unsolvable puzzle.

 He sought out computer forensic specialists Inforenz, who recognised the encryption as the Vigenère cipher.
 Inforenz then used their own cryptanalysis software to suggest a ten-letter decryption key, DMARYFLUCK (short for Diana Mary Fluck, Dors's real name).
 With the aid of a bank statement found among Alan Lake's papers, Inforenz was then able to decode the existing material to reveal a list of surnames and towns only – suggesting that there must be a second page that would reveal first names and bank details, to complete the message.
 As this second page has never come to light, no money has ever been traced.
 In 2003, Channel 4 made a television programme about the mystery.